ChristophPirringer/word_count/readme.md

 ## Technologies Used

-_{This app was created in Ruby with friendly assistance from both html and css}_
+_{This app was created in Ruby with friendly assistance from both html and css and can be accessed with a local server or via Heroku
+  }_

 ### Legal